How do I protect my guitar from changes in Temperature and Humidity?

 We hope this will alleviate the problem of going in to your favorite shop, pointing to a rack of guitars and saying, “uh, I want that one.”

 What Size wrench is used to adjust the Bourgeois Double Action Truss rod?

-We currently use a 5mm wrench (Allen wrench, Allen key, hex wrench, or hex key).
+Up until June of 2018, our truss rods have required a 5mm wrench (Allen wrench, Allen key, hex wrench, or hex key).
+Any guitar purchased in June 2018 or sooner now require a 4mm allen wrench.
 Some older guitars used 5/32″ wrench.
-Stewart-Macdonald #6110 is the current correct size.
 Any hardware store should also carry a wrench of the correct size.